DataDog/dd-trace-rb/docs/GettingStarted.md

 Remember that the debug mode may affect your application performance and so it must not be used in a production environment.

+### Using a custom logger

+By default, all logs are processed by the default Ruby logger.
+Typically, when using Rails, you should see the messages in your application log file.
+Datadog client log messages are marked with ``[ddtrace]`` so you should be able to isolate them from other messages.

+Additionally, it is possible to override the default logger and replace it by a custom one.
+This is done using the ``log`` attribute of the tracer.

+    buf = StringIO.new                            # Log messages should go there
+    Datadog::Tracer.log = Logger.new(buf)         # Overriding the default tracer
+    Datadog::Tracer.log.info { "this is typically called by tracing code" }
+    puts buf.string                               # Print all our custom log content

 ### Environment and tags

 By default, the trace agent (not this library, but the program running in